sigmer/portaldocs/portal-sdk/generated/top-extensions-browse.md

 There are 2 ways you can be surfaced in Browse:

 1. [Browse](#browse-for-arm-resources) for ARM resources

+    - Upgrading your browse to utilise [Azure Resource Graph](#browse-with-azure-resource-graph)

 1. [Custom blade](#custom-blade) if you have a single instance and not a list of resources

 <a name="browse-building-browse-experiences-browse-for-arm-resources"></a>